kfgarrity/TightlyBound.jl/docs/src/ug_run.md

 rbcl = makecrys("../src/POSCAR_rbcl")
 ```

-## **Do an self-consistent calculation.**
+## **Do a self-consistent calculation.**

 Gets the energy and charge density.

 ```@example 1
 alp = makecrys("../src/POSCAR_alp")
 energy, tbc_alp = scf_energy(alp);
-println("The energy is $energy Ryd")
+println("The energy is $energy eV")
 ```
-This returns the non-magnetic atomization energy, and a tight-binding object with the SCF electron density calculated.
+This returns the (non-magnetic) atomization energy, and a tight-binding object with the TB matrix elements and SCF electron density calculated for post-processing.

 ## **Plot the band structure.**

-Using the tight-binding object from above.
-Note: SCF must be done first to get meaningful results.
+Using the tight-binding object `tbc_alp` from above.
+Note: SCF must be done first.

 ```@example 1
 using Plots #hide